 You may also have to get to grips with tax matters in your host location.

 We are only talking about earned income here – students may receive other financial support for their education, maintenance or training, for example, grants, bursaries, employer-sponsored payments (scholarship income) or gifts from parents.
 Typically, these are not taxable – either in the UK or overseas – due to international agreements.

 We will go on to look at the tax implications of some typical outward student scenarios in the examples Max, Ahmad and Cerys and Victoria.
 But first, we need to consider the basics (for example residence and double taxation), so that we can apply them to their situations.

 - Double Taxation

 - Studying and working abroad for a year (foreign taxes paid): Max

-- Studying and working abroad for a year (no foreign taxes paid): Tom
+- Studying and working abroad for a year (no foreign taxes paid): Ahmad

 - Studying and working abroad on a longer term basis: Victoria